OctopusDeploy/blog/blog/2019-02/dbup-database-deployments/index.md

 ## Create the DbUp Console Application

-With these new features we are going to put together a .NET Core DbUp console application to deploy to SQL Server.
+With these new features, we are going to put together a .NET Core DbUp console application to deploy to SQL Server.
 Then we will put together a process in Octopus Deploy for it to run that console application.

 All the code below be found on [GitHub](https://github.com/OctopusSamples/DbUpSample).

 **Please Note:** I chose .NET Core over .NET Framework because it could be built and run anywhere.
 DbUp is a .NET Standard library.
 DbUp will work just as great in a .NET Framework application.

-Alright, let's fire up our IDE of choice and create an .NET Core Console Application.
+Let's fire up our IDE of choice and create a .NET Core Console Application.

 **Please Note:** I am using JetBrain's Rider to build this console application.
 I prefer it over Visual Studio.

 ### Scaffolding

-Alright, we have the console application created.
+The console application has been created.
 Now we need to bring in the DbUp NuGet packages.
 Let's go to our NuGet Package Manager.

 ![](rider-managenugetpackagesselection.png)

-Next we want to select the DbUp-SqlServer package.
-This includes the core package as well as the necessary code to deploy to SQL Server.
-If you want to deploy to PostgreSQL, MySQL, Oracle, or Sqlite you would pick those.
+Next, we want to select the DbUp-SqlServer package.
+That package includes the core package as well as the necessary code to deploy to SQL Server.
+If you want to deploy to PostgreSQL, MySQL, Oracle, or SQLite, you would pick those.

 ![](rider-selectingdbuppackage.png)